The Dispute Resolution Review: Finland

 Apart from the above stated, during the past year there have been no significant legislative amendments, new legislation enacted in the field of dispute resolution or other significant Supreme Court decisions of wider cross-border interest.

 The covid-19 pandemic has lengthened the handling times in general courts during the past year as many hearings have been postponed.
 It is also expected that the handling times will continue to be longer than usually for the few upcoming years.

 General court proceedings in civil cases in Finland are governed by the Code of Judicial Procedure, which originates from the Swedish Civil Code of 1734 but has been revised several times since, including a fundamental revision in the 1990s.

-In order to appeal a decision of the court of appeal, leave to appeal shall be requested from the Supreme Court.
-Leave to appeal may be granted only if it is important to bring the case before the Supreme Court for a decision that concerns the application of the law in other similar cases or because of the uniformity of legal practice; if there is a special reason for this because of a procedural or other error that has been made in the case on the basis of which the judgment is to be reversed or annulled; or if there is another important reason for granting leave to appeal.
-The threshold for the leave to appeal from the Supreme Court is much higher than that of the courts of appeal, with an average of less than 10 per cent of leaves being granted.2 The procedure in the Supreme Court is, in general, in writing, though the court may hold a hearing if it deems it necessary.
+To appeal a decision of the court of appeal, leave to appeal shall be requested from the Supreme Court.
+Leave to appeal may be granted only if it is important to bring a case before the Supreme Court for a decision that concerns the application of the law in other similar cases or because of the uniformity of legal practice; if there is a special reason for this because of a procedural or other error that has been made in the case on the basis of which the judgment is to be reversed or annulled; or if there is another important reason for granting leave to appeal.
+The threshold for the leave to appeal from the Supreme Court is much higher than that of the courts of appeal, with an average of less than 10 per cent of leave requests being granted.
+The procedure in the Supreme Court is, in general, in writing, although the court may hold a hearing if it deems it necessary.

 ii Procedures and time frames